Hexworks/zircon/README.md

 You can create [TextGraphics] objects by calling `newTextGraphics()` on a [Terminal] instance.
 A [TextGraphics] is basically a group of text characters which form a quasi-graphical object (like a panel or a simple rectangle).
 A [TextGraphics] object is always backed by a [Terminal].
-Drawing operations like `drawLine(TerminalPosition fromPoint, TerminalPosition toPoint, Char character)` will result in them displayed on your screen.
+Drawing operations like `createLine(TerminalPosition fromPoint, TerminalPosition toPoint, Char character)` will result in them displayed on your screen.
 A [TextImage] on an other hand is an in-memory group of characters.
 You can create one by hand using the [BasicTextImage] class.
 [TextImage]s are basically blueprints for [TextGraphics] objects.
 If you want to use draw operations on a [TextImage] you can call `newTextGraphics()`